mendix/docs/content/en/docs/appstore/connectors/amazon-rekognition.md

 ## 2 Installation

-Follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/general/app-store-content/) to import the Amazon Rekonigtion connector into your app.
+Follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/general/app-store-content/) to import the Amazon Rekognition connector into your app.

 ## 3 Configuration